in1romocgmail/ImprovingPortabilityByOntologies/data/readme.md

 ### Attributes
-The dataset includes the following attributes:
+The datasets include the following attributes:

 | **Attribute**              | **Type**   | **Description**                                              |
 |---------------------------|------------|-------------------------------------------------------------|